Lakewest1/Lakewest1/README.md

 ### Current Security Scope

-The current implementation **computes and recommends response actions** but does not yet directly execute remediation against AWS IAM, Kubernetes or Microsoft Graph APIs.
+The current implementation **computes and recommends response actions** but does not yet directly execute remediation against AWS IAM, Kubernetes, or Microsoft Graph APIs.

 This separation provides a controlled architecture where detection logic can be validated before automated remediation is introduced.